denvercude/Ai-E-Reader/backend/README.md

 Textract works on documents in S3.

-1. Go to the AWS Management Console -> S3 (Tip: use the search bar).
+1. Go to the AWS Management Console -> S3 (tip: use the search bar).
-2. Click Create bucket.
+2. Click “Create bucket”.
-3. Choose a globally unique name, e.g. ai-e-reader-ocr.
+3. Choose a globally unique name, e.g., `ai-e-reader-ocr`.
-    - Region: use a common region (e.g. us-east-1).
-Make sure the bucket region matches your AWS_REGION environment variable.
+    - Region: use a common region (e.g., `us-east-1`).
+Ensure the bucket region matches your `AWS_REGION` environment variable.
     - Block Public Access: leave ON.
     - Default settings are fine otherwise.
-4. Hit Create bucket.
+4. Click “Create bucket”.
-    - (Recommended) Create a lifecycle rule to auto-expire objects under the `uploads/ocr/` prefix after N days to keep storage usage in check.
+    - (Recommended) Create a lifecycle rule to auto-expire objects under the `uploads/ocr/` prefix after N days to control storage usage.

 ##### 2. Create an IAM user for your app